 Once on this rate, the utility will review billing annually according to Wis.
 Admin.
 Code ch.
 PSC 113.

-The utility shall install demand energy meters for Gs-2 customers with energy usage in excess of 15,000 kWh per month for three or more months in a 12-month period.
-Gs-2 customers shall be transferred into the appropriate demand class as soon as the application conditions of that class have been met.
+Gs-2 customers shall be transferred to the appropriate demand class as soon as the application conditions of that class have been met.